-The Fund's objective is the promotion and financing of the acquisition, improvement and construction of homes, especially those of social interest, promotion of activities to invest into the home lending market, participation in the secondary mortgage market, as well as contributing to the development of the capital market.
-All the Fund's activities are regulated by the Superintendence of Banking, Insurance and Pension Funds Administrators - (henceforth "SBS", by its Spanish acronym), by SBS Resolution No. 980-2006, Regulation for the Fondo MIVIVIENDA S.A."
+The Fund's objective is the promotion and financing of the acquisition, improvement and construction of homes, especially those of social interest, promotion of activities to invest into the home lending market, participation in the secondary mortgage market, as well as contributing to the development of the Peruvian capital market.
+All the Fund's activities are regulated by the Superintendency of Banking, Insurance and Pension Funds Administrators - Superintendencia de Banca, Seguros y AFP (henceforth "SBS", by its Spanish acronym), by SBS Resolution No. 980-2006, Regulation for the Fondo MIVIVIENDA S.A."

-As of the date of these financial statements, the Fund manages the following programs and financial resources:
+As at the date of these financial statements, the Fund manages the following programs and financial resources:

 - i.
-MIVIVIENDA Program. - Techo Propio Program Management of the Household Housing Bonus (Bono Familiar Habitacional or "BFH" by its Spanish acronym), as commissioned by the MVCS - iii.
-Resources of the Fund, Law No. 27677, as commissioned by the Ministry of Economy and Finance MEF.
+MIVIVIENDA Program - ii.
+Techo Propio Program Management of the Household Housing Bonus (Bono Familiar Habitacional or "BFH" by its Spanish acronym), as commissioned by the MVCS. - iii.
+Resources of the Fund, Law No. 27677, as commissioned by the Ministry of Economy and Finance MEF, by its Spanish acronym.